 Too often, the execution of contemporary, large-scale architecture suffers from a widening gap between theoretical intention and physical realization.
 The formidable rigors of managing schedules, budgets, and logistics often results in a division of labor between design and construction, eliminating the traditional, broader role of the architect as “master of all trades.”

-KPF’s practice is rooted in the conviction that an ambitious design concept is most successful when its underlying intentions are thoughtfully and rigorously developed through all stages of a project, its original thesis embodied in its materials, details, up to its overall gesture.
+KPF’s practice is rooted in the conviction that an ambitious design concept is most successful when its underlying intentions are thoughtfully and rigorously developed through all stages of a project, its original thesis embodied in its materials and details.

 At KPF, we endeavor to create more integrated, holistic architecture by prioritizing continuity between conception and completion.
 The patterns of traditional bricklaying, the logic of wood joinery, and the modern technologies of newly invented materials all inform our building concepts.

-Without delving into an exhaustive survey of architectural history, this essay considers a few significant moments and figures in the Western sphere and canon that have irrevocably shaped contemporary practice.
+Without delving into an exhaustive survey of architectural history, this essay considers a few significant moments and figures throughout the history of architecture that have irrevocably shaped contemporary practice.

 To better understand the relationship between idea and execution, it helps to ask how the role of the architect — as designer, maker, and builder — has evolved over time.